 Ease of Integration and Customer Support

-When it comes to developing your marketplace website, developing a payment solution is crucial and is a challenging task to developers.
+When it comes to developing your marketplace payment solution, it is a challenging task for developers.
 Stripe and Braintree save the day any time for developers as their API are easy to integrate and offers client libraries in multiple languages.
 Stripe has an IRC channel where technical questions and query posted, which get responded swiftly.

 PayPal provides multiple APIs depending upon which service you use.
 But PayPal provides customer service through email, phone call or ask questions in an online forum.